+Main message should be clear: loss of water = loss of water = loss of habitat (1:1 or virtually so) = loss of community, loss of ecological integrity and function

 2) Protected Cutoff Level

 The habitat-based minimum flow would afford protection from increasing the frequency of direct impacts to aquatic populations from extreme flow events as well as provide adequate contaminant dilution (water quality).
 Species exhibit a preference for particular hydraulic conditions that are controlled by flow (Gorman and Karr, 1978; Moyle and Vondracek, 1985; Grossman and Freeman, 1987; Meffe and Sheldon, 1988; Bart Jr, 1989; Kessler et al., 1995).